Bipolar

 You want Today, Dateline, CBS Sunday Morning, the memoir Skywriting?
 Jane Pauley.
 “I take my meds every day.
 No holidays.”

-We're the soundtrack.
-We're the script.
-We're the first algorithm.
-We're the second law.
-We're the speech that won the war.
-We're the law that pays for your therapy.
-We're the calculus.
-We're the map of the American West.
-We're the Nobel.
-We're the novel.
-We're the number one.
-We're the hotline that picks up in Nairobi.
-We're eleven percent of the entrepreneurs building what you'll buy next year.
+The soundtrack.
+The script.
+The second law.
+The law that pays for your therapy.
+The map of the American West.
+The Nobel.
+The novel.
+The hotline that picks up in Nairobi.
+Eleven percent of the entrepreneurs building what you'll buy next year.
+The work keeps showing up — not because of the diagnosis, and not in spite of it.
+Alongside it.

 They've called it circular insanity.
 Manic-depressive insanity.
 Manic depression.
 Bipolar.
 Whatever the next name is — we'll be there too.
 Writing it.
 Scoring it.
-Discovering it.
 Mapping it.
 Launching it.
 Legislating it.
 Building it.